danherrera0/SPOON_Server/README.md

 ## 📑 Installation Guide

-In this repository, you will find the  backend for this project built with React JS.
+In this repository, you will find the backend for this project built with Rails & Postgres.

 The React frontend is located: [here](https://github.com/diaaanek/SPOON_Client)

-Our API is live and running restaurant [data](https://spoon-server.herokuapp.com/api/v1/restaurants)
+Our API is live on a server and running restaurant [data](https://spoon-server.herokuapp.com/api/v1/restaurants)

 ### (1) Run API